 Thrifty Germans look to escape the rat race early

 "It was four years ago that I realised I didn't need my salary anymore.
 I didn't have to work any more.
-So I quit my job," the Berliner, now 47, tells AFP.
+So I quit my job," the Berliner, now 47, told AFP.

 Mr Hattwig put himself through a sometimes punishing savings regime for 10 years and carefully invested the proceeds, giving himself the resources to make the leap.

-"For one or two years I was extremely tight-fisted" after the 2008 crisis, he admits, as his share holdings lost some of their value before later recovering.
+"For one or two years, I was extremely tight-fisted" after the 2008 crisis, he admitted, as his share holdings lost some of their value before later recovering.

 For example, each step of 29-year-old Oliver Noelting's pilgrimage towards financial freedom is chronicled in detail online.